HarryHeights/NoteCrypt/Privacy.md

 The information that may be collected with the enablement of this permission is stored locally on the device and the developer has no access to that information.

-This permission can be revoked when it is not needed, this is privy to only devices running Android 6.0 upward.
+This permission can be revoked when it is not needed, this is privy to only devices running Android 6.0 upward. <hr>

 ## Types of Data Collected